milkytracker/milkytracker-addons/README.md

 #### Rationale: parametric cli dialogs

-MilkyTracker aims to be a small & portable musicproduction app.
+MilkyTracker aims to be a small & portable musicproduction app.<br>
-Becoming a multi-plugin-host is simply not on the table, as it would burden its mission with maintenance of various plugin-format (and break lowspec devices).
+Becoming a multi-plugin-host is simply not on the table, as it would burden its mission with maintenance of various plugin-format (and break lowspec devices).<br>
 Having that said, **parametric cli dialogs** combined with powerful cli-backends are a perfect match for  addons♥.

 <img src="screenshot.png"/>